Estonia Flag Estonia

 Keel Hernestega (Spiced Beef Tongue) (Appetizer)

-Keel Hernestega is a quintessential Estonian appetizer of spiced boiled beef tongue.
+Keel hernestega is a quintessential Estonian appetizer of spiced and boiled beef tongue.
 Serve the boiled tongue in thin circular cuts cooled or at room temperature accompanied by beans or peas.
 The dish has a rich, salty, and herbal flavor as a result of its lengthy cook time.
-Recipe Servings: Serves 6–8
+Pair it with dark rye bread and a side of mustard or horseradish for a traditional Estonian touch.

 Vegetarian